Which of the following is an example of managerial accounting? | Study Prep in Pearson+

 1

-Understand the distinction between managerial accounting and financial accounting.
-Managerial accounting focuses on providing information for internal decision-making, while financial accounting is aimed at external reporting.
+Understand the distinction between financial accounting and managerial accounting.
+Financial accounting focuses on providing information to external users (e.g., shareholders, creditors, regulatory agencies), while managerial accounting focuses on providing information to internal users (e.g., managers) for decision-making purposes.

-Review the options provided in the problem.
-Identify which activities are related to internal management versus external reporting or compliance.
+Analyze each option provided in the question to determine whether it aligns with the purpose of managerial accounting or financial accounting.

-Option 1: Preparing a budget report for internal management use.
-This is a key example of managerial accounting because it involves creating reports to assist managers in planning and decision-making within the organization.
+Option 1: 'Filing tax returns with the IRS' - This is a compliance activity related to tax reporting, which is not part of managerial accounting.
+It falls under tax accounting.

 Watch next